tomarrell/lbadd/doc/internal/consensus/Consensus-Protocol.md

   * The leader waits for its state machine to advance at least as far as the readIndex; this is current enough to satisfy linearizability
   * Finally, the leader issues the query against its state machine and replies to the client with the results.

+### How the modules interact

+* Leader election is called by every node at init.
+* All nodes send a `RequestVotesRPC` parallely to all other nodes.
+* If a leader is elected, the leader begins to send `AppendEntriesRPC` to other nodes (followers) to establish its leadership.
+* Log replication occurs when the `AppendEntriesRPC` is received by the follower.
 ## A strict testing mechanism

 The testing mechanism to be implemented will enable us in figuring out the problems existing in the implementation leading to a more resilient system.